Faculty Teaching Orientations

 For a schedule of the dates for the upcoming Fall and Spring Graduate Student Teaching Orientations, check out the Graduate Programs - Upcoming Events schedule.

 For more information about the Graduate School orientations for graduate students, serving in teaching positions or not, visit gradschool.umd.edu/calendar/events.

 Fall Graduate Student Teaching Orientation

 Fall orientation occurs at the end of August as an all-day event.
 Over 300 graduate student instructors and teaching assistants attend this event each August.
 At the orientation, participants attend plenary sessions, question and answer sessions with experienced graduate student teachers, and a series of interactive workshops on a wide variety of teaching topics.
-The Fall 2019 Graduate Student Teaching Orientation will be held on Friday, August 23rd from 9 AM to 4 PM.
-Late registration (RSVP here) will be available until August 20th.
+The Fall 2020 Graduate Student Teaching Orientation will be held on Friday, August 28, 2020.
+Check back later for more information.